 “Lennox®, one of the leading air conditioning manufacturers, has offered research that shows these less expensive alternate refrigerants are not compatible with the lubricating oil used in R22 equipment,” said Dave Moody, Vice President of Marketing at Service Experts Heating and Air Conditioning.
-“Recharging older air conditioners with these alternative refrigerants might actually damage the equipment and create more high-cost problems.
+“Recharging older air conditioning systems with these alternative refrigerants might actually damage the equipment and create more high-cost problems.
 These so called drop-in refrigerants will also nullify any applicable manufacturer’s warranty.”

-“Homeowners don’t need to replace their air conditioner now, but it’s important for them to know their options in this situation,” added Moody.
-“It’s essential to know you can’t mix R22 and R410A.
+“Homeowners don’t need to replace their air conditioner now, but it’s helpful for them to know their options in this situation,” added Moody.
+“It’s essential to know you can’t combine R22 and R410A.
 When a new R410A system is installed, the outdoor equipment and outdoor coil both need replacing, and the interconnecting refrigerant tubing needs inspecting.
 This new equipment is often far more energy-efficient and can significantly save on energy costs, sound pollution, or even utilize alternative energy sources like solar energy.”